Are there sharks in the Great Barrier Reef?

 About Australian Sharks

-The likelihood of a Shark Attack
+The Likelihood Of A Shark Attack

 Shark Great Barrier Reef